Fat Dogs: Is Dog Exercise the Cure for Pudgy Pooches?

 An excellent outing if you happen to have the time and the stamina for it!

 Food for thought when helping our fat dogs?
 I believe so!
 These examples certainly bring new meaning to the term "being treat aware!"
-(Cut back on feeding dog treats with these 4 tips.)
+(Learn to cut back on feeding dog treats here.)

 Fat Dogs: Why exercise-centric weight loss plans fail.